Masters

 Because study of this martial literature requires one to be both scholar

-and fighter, the translators and interpreters featured in this book are
+and practitioner, the translators and interpreters featured in this book are

 all researchers and/or martial artists - thus serious students of the